scanozcan/GLproxScape/README.md

 3. **Spatial model** — per-protein per-region significance gating (`pval_thresh`, `min_regions`), then `compute_spatial` aggregates
    into a TF-level summary scoring composite / specificity.
-4. **Motif scan** — for each TF in the deck roster, fetches the JASPAR position weight matrix and scans the promoter at `motif_thresh × max_score`.
+4. **Motif scan** — for each TF in the deck roster, fetches the position weight matrix from JASPAR (default) or HOCOMOCO v12 (`motif_search_engine = "hocomoco"`) and scans the promoter at `motif_thresh × max_score`.
+The same fractional threshold is used for both engines; HOCOMOCO matrices are typically higher information content so the absolute stringency is slightly stricter.
 5. **Coverage-aware deconvolution** — `β(x) = s(x) / max(C(x), cov_floor ·
    max(C))` thresholded into zones, with one event emitted per JASPAR hit inside each zone.
 Optional PWM-score weighting reshapes per-event